 Mobile electronic devices paired with medical software

 56.3% of the mHealth market is taken by mobile apps of various kinds from tracking the activity to period apps to those that are connected with the implantable devices.
 The wearable device market share will experience a stunning 6x times increase – from $14,44bn in 2019 to $89,45 bn in 2027.
 The reason?
 Their long-term benefit for the patients.
-When used by at-risk patients, they prevent the occurrence of major health events that can have life-threatening consequences for the at-risk patient.
+When used by at-risk patients, medical IoT solutions can prevent the occurrence of major health events that can have life-threatening consequences for the at-risk patient.

 The common wearables include: